 Without sufficient DO, the bacteria resort to anaerobic digestion, which is a slow and smelly process.
 Sludge accumulates, odors linger, and effluent violations from undertreatment are likely:

 - Floating sludge: As the increasing sunlight and wind circulate the water, the solids settled at the bottom, which have been quietly anaerobically digesting, are churned up.
 The anaerobic digestion process releases gas as a byproduct, which becomes entrained in the sludge.
 Once dislodged, the gas trapped in the sludge causes it to rise from the bottom of the lagoon and float.
-For more about sludge, read Causes and Effects of Wastewater Lagoon Sludge Explained.
+For more on this topic, visit our dedicated Solutions page on sludge.

 - Intense Odors: With the rising gas byproduct of anaerobic digestion, unpleasant lagoon odors are released into the atmosphere all at once.
 These odors, coupled with those of the floating sludge mat, are strong during lagoon turnover.
 If picked up by the wind, these odors will likely result in angry calls and a feature story in your local newspaper.